techstars/full-stack-challenge/README.md

 - Node 12

 ## Installation/Development
+- Install the application by running `yarn install` at the project root
 - Run the development server using `yarn dev` and access the website at [http://localhost:3000](http://localhost:3000)

 ## Testing